MicrosoftDocs/visualstudio-docs/docs/sharepoint/safecontrols-element.md

   - "office"
 ---
 # SafeControls Element
-  Represents a collection of ASPX controls and Web Parts that are designated as secure for any user to access on any ASPX page on the SharePoint site.
+  A collection of ASPX controls and Web Parts that are designated as secure for any user to access on any ASPX page on the SharePoint site.

 ## Syntax